-In 1912, an area resident with a passion for history purchased the quarter-acre parcel and the use of a right-of-way to the property.
+In 1912, an area resident with a passion for history purchased the quarter-acre parcel and the use of a legal right-of-way to the property, which allows the MHS to access the site at will throughout the year.
 The area was enclosed by a stone fence, and a bronze tablet was affixed to a native boulder to commemorate the history of the site.
 The parcel was deeded to the Madison Historical Society in 1949, and a dedication service was held within the cemetery in June 1960.
 Approximately twenty-five descendants of Captain Ichabod Scranton were present.

 Madison’s Heritage: Historical Sketches of Madison, Connecticut.
 Edited by Philip S. Platt.
 Madison, CT: Madison Historical Society, 1964